haiku/website-inc/content/trademarks/_index.md

 ----

-Haiku, Inc. owns the following (registered) trademarks: Haiku&reg;, the HAIKU logo&reg;, the HAIKU Background Leaf&trade;, and the HAIKU Leaf&trade;.
+Haiku, Inc. owns the following (registered) trademarks: Haiku&trade; (3993198), the HAIKU logo&reg; (3937621,5654531), the HAIKU Background Leaf&trade;, and the HAIKU Leaf&trade;.
 As an open source project, the name and brand that is associated with the Project is vital to the Project's reputation and the sense of familiarity that end-users expect from the Software.